WillOram/cyber-remediation/README.md

   - Limiting the attacker’s ability to achieve their objectives if they re-gain access to the environment
 - Feed requirements into strategic cyber security programmes / IT modernisation plans

-### Build a sustainable response
+### Building a sustainable response
-- Build a sustainable detection and response capability
+- Building a sustainable detection and response capability
 - Continue to deliver targeted improvements at pace
 - Identify and address root-cause issues that allowed the attack to happen